visit-dav/visit/src/doc/cli_manual/functions.rst

   ActivateDatabase(argument) -> integer

-argument : type
+argument : string
-    A string object containing the name of the database to be activated.
+    The name of the database to be activated.

-return value : integer
+return type : CLI_return_t
     ActivateDatabase returns 1 on success and 0 on failure.